markspit93/Playlist-Video-Player/README.md

 Playlist Video Player
 ======

-A sample Android app which retrieves a playlist of videos which can then be streamed.
+An Android app which retrieves a playlist of videos which can then be streamed.
+This sample was created to showcase usage of ExoPlayer2.